 Book Your Appointment Now

-Ozempic cost comparison Canadian pharmacies 2026
+Ozempic details comparison Canadian pharmacies 2026

-Will Insurance Cover Ozempic in Canada?
+Will medication access Ozempic in Canada?

 Why Was There an Ozempic Shortage in Canada?

 Between 2022 and mid-2024, Health Canada listed Ozempic as in tier-3 shortage status.
-Demand surged after viral social media coverage of weight-loss outcomes, and global manufacturing could not keep pace.
+Demand surged after viral social media access of weight-loss outcomes, and global manufacturing could not keep pace.
 Pharmacies rationed supply, prioritizing patients with type 2 diabetes.
 Novo Nordisk's expanded production at its Kalundborg, Denmark, and Clayton, North Carolina, facilities resolved the shortage by Q3 2024, and supply has been stable across Canada throughout 2025 and into 2026.
 Compounded semaglutide is no longer permitted by Health Canada outside narrowly defined exceptions, since the brand is back on the market.

 Canadian Ozempic shortage history 2023 2024 supply